11 Deadly Myths About Electricity That Need to Be Cleared Up

 “Electric room heaters cost less to run than oil- or gas-fired furnaces”

 Depending on whether or not you’re heating your entire house with electric heaters to the same temperature you would with an oil or gas furnace, the electric heaters would cost way more, according to Bluejay.
 “If you heat only a fraction of your house with electric heaters, not heating unused rooms, the electric heaters will likely cost less,” he adds.
-Don’t miss these 15 tricks to save money on your energy bill in the winter.

 “It saves energy to keep lights on rather than turning them off then back on”